aniKet0753/Second_Brain/README.md

 Secound Brain is a modern web application designed to help you organize, save, and manage online content from platforms like YouTube and Twitter in one convenient place.
-Think of it as your personal digital brain—store links, revisit content anytime, and even share it with others.
+Think of it as your personal digital brain — store links, revisit content anytime, and even share it with others.

-you can also fix the bug i my code by just cloninng it on ur local machine by  npm install then just start the backend and frontend by giving ur jwt and mdb in .env then ur ready to go!!! signup -> signin-> home!!
+⚡ Getting Started

+You can run this project locally in just a few steps:

+Clone the repository

+git clone <repo-url>
+cd SecoundBrain

+Install dependencies

+npm install

+Setup environment variables
+Create a .env file in both backend and frontend directories:

+JWT_SECRET=your-secret-key
+MONGODB_URI=your-mongodb-connection

+Run the servers

+Start backend:

+npm run dev

+Start frontend:

+cd frontend
+npm run dev

+You’re ready! 🚀
+Go to Signup → Signin → Home, and start saving content.

 🌟 Key Features

-Quick Content Saving
+✅ Quick Content Saving

-Save links from YouTube, Twitter.
+Save links from YouTube, Twitter

-Categorize content by type (e.g., videos, posts).
+Categorize content by type (videos, posts, etc.)

-User Authentication
+✅ User Authentication

-Secure signup and login with email and password.
+Secure signup & login

-Passwords are hashed for safety.
+Passwords hashed for safety

-Personalized Dashboard
+✅ Personalized Dashboard

-View all your saved content in one place.
+View all saved content in one place

-Each user’s content is private and organized.
+Keep your content private & organized

+✅ Sharing Made Easy

-Share interesting content links with others directly through the app.
+Share interesting links directly through the app

-Secure Backend
+✅ Secure Backend

-Powered by Node.js, Express, and MongoDB.
+Powered by Node.js, Express & MongoDB

-JWT authentication keeps your account secure.
+JWT authentication keeps accounts safe

-Responsive & Modern UI
+✅ Responsive & Modern UI

-Built with React and Vite for a fast, responsive experience.
+Built with React + Vite for speed

-Works on both desktop and mobile.
+Works on both desktop & mobile

 🛠 Technology Stack